 What is the Renters' Rights Act?

-The key changes from May 2026
+The major changes from May 2026

-1. All tenancies become periodic.
+1. All tenancies are now periodic.

 2. Section 21 ‘no-fault’ evictions abolished.